noahehall/theBookOfNoah/_freshinstall.md

 reboot
 ```

 ### mac:dev

+- general
+  - check .bashrc_mac
+  - check .gitconfig_mac
+  - run ./vscode.install.extensions.sh
+  - copypasta vscode settings into vscode user settings
 - [macports](https://www.macports.org/install.php)
+  - i think last time we switched to macports
+  - but this time we did everything in homebrew
 - [window manager](https://github.com/ianyh/Amethyst)
   - dont waste your time on this; only seems to work on windows of the same application
   - switch layouts via `start shift space`

 ```sh